 Discussant: Arun Kumar, I.A.S., was the Secretary to the Ministry of Mines from 2017 to 2018, where he oversaw amendments to the Mining Auction Rules (2018), and the launch of aeromagnetic exploration surveys of India.
 Arun was the Chairman of the sand mining committee, which released the Sand Mining Framework in 2018.
 He is currently an independent director on the board of Petronet LNG Ltd.

-Chair: Rajesh Chadha, Programme Director – Natural Resources, Brookings India, will chair the discussion.
+Chair: Rajesh Chadha, Programme Director – Natural Resources, Brookings India, chaired the discussion.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.